 This webapp records in Google Datastore the following data:

-We consider these data as personnal data:
+We consider these data as personnal and sensitive data:

 All your RSS Feeds contents are stored locally on your device to avoid a full download when content has not been changed.
 The "sign out" action clears this storage.

 This webapp collects temporary additional data in log files for monitoring users' accesses.
 These data includes internet protocol (IP) address, type of browser, date/timestamp.
 These data are kept for a maximum of 90 days.

 A cookie is a piece of data placed on your device in order to collect user information.
 You must be aware that this information may be shared to third-parties.